silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 $relativeUrl = ModuleResourceLoader::singleton()->resolveURL($cssResourcePath);
 ```

-For classes that expect icons, you can specify theme with:
+For classes that expect icons, you can specify them with:
 ```php
 class ListingPage extends \Page
 {